As of April 2019, there will be 20 Integrated Care Systems in England.

 This is going to be a feature of patients’ experiences of the NHS.

-Integrated Care Systems require massive NHS purchase of digital technology to collect and share patient data across an array of services.
+Integrated Care Systems require massive NHS purchase of digital technology to collect and share patient data for accountancy and other purposes

 Our bodies will become the source of data harvesting for sale to commercial companies.

 Our medical data will also be used to calculate Integrated Care Providers’ contract payments, on the basis of whether or not various outcomes are achieved through providing patients with health care.

 These so-called population health outcomes are a key factor in determining “risk/reward” payments to Integrated Care Providers.
 If they spend less than the lump sum payment they have received from the Commissioners, they are rewarded with being able to keep some of the unspent money.
 If they spend more – tough, they have to carry the risk.

 Nice.
 Accountancy decisions will compete with clinical need as doctors decide what treatments to give which patients.

 Patients will increasingly “self care” through the use of digital apps and online information about managing their ailments.

 Increasingly clinicians – particularly in the new large scale GP and community health services networks and hubs – will use digital clinical decision making tools to diagnose patients’ illnesses and decide on the appropriate course of treatment.